Arct1x/Python-TB/README.md

 # Python-TB

-This is a Python Trigger Bot
+This is a Python Trigger Bot for Valorant but its an external so it can work with any shooter games that has a (perferabbly) enemy outline, you may need to edit the code (ITS OPEN SOURCE)

 You need a few packages before you can start.